apexfarm/ApexTestKit/README.md

 ### Entity Updating Keywords

-All the following APIs have a `List<SObject> objects` parameter at the end, which indicate the sObjects are selected/created elsewhere, and ATK will upsert them.
+All the following APIs have a `List<SObject> objects` parameter at the end, which indicates the sObjects are selected/created elsewhere, and ATK will upsert them.

 ```java
 ATK.prepare(A__c.SObjectType, [SELECT Id FROM A__c]) // Select existing sObjects